The Only Santa Fe Hotel with a Sherry and Biscochitos Welcome Hour

-Inn of the Governors understands that traveling can be a bit stressful and what better way to begin your visit and to relax but, with our welcome gift of sherry and biscochitos.
-We have included some almonds and dried fruit, too for your enjoyment.
-We hope you enjoy our gift as a thank you for staying with us.
+Inn of the Governors understands that traveling can be a bit stressful and what better way to begin your visit and to relax but with our sherry and biscochito hour from 4pm-5pm, served daily in our lobby.

 It might be that you have not enjoyed Sherry before, had it once at an academic celebration, have vague memories of your Grandma drinking it, or maybe you only associate it as a cooking vinegar.
 Sherry has never held the American palate’s attention as much as Wine, Beer, or Liquor.
 The closest Sherry ever came to the limelight was when NBC’s Frasier regularly plugged it as the beverage of the intellectual and urbane, which honestly didn’t go very far to broaden its appeal.
 To help with this, we serve two of Sherry’s most common expressions so you may sample them and conclude for yourself if Sherry has a home in your liquor cabinet.